AdobeDocs/campaign-classic.en/help/web/using/use-case--creating-an-email-delivery.md

 * Insert a link into an image

   To take delivery recipients to an external address via an image, click on the relevant image to display the pop-up toolbar, place the cursor on the first icon then click **[!UICONTROL Link to an external URL]**.
-For more on this, refer to [Add a link](../../web/using/editing-content.md#adding-a-link).
+For more on this, refer to [Adding a link](../../web/using/editing-content.md#adding-a-link).

   ![](assets/dce_externalpage.png)